jmtrusona/kraken/SPRINTS.md

 ## Review

-- run `bundle exec exe/kraken cards` to display all card titles for the Build board
+- Run `bundle exec exe/kraken cards` to display all card titles for the Build board

 ## Retro